fossas/fossa-cli/docs/README.md

 - [`fossa init`](./references/subcommands/init.md): Generate sample config files.
 - [`fossa list-targets`](./references/subcommands/list-targets.md): Retrieve a list of filterable targets in a project.
 - [`fossa report`](./references/subcommands/report.md): Download a report of the most recent scan of a project.
-- [`fossa snippets`](./references/subcommands/snippets.md): Analyze snippets of a project and check if they exist in other projects FOSSA knows about.
+- [`fossa snippets`](./references/subcommands/snippets.md): Analyze snippets of a project and check if they exist in other open source projects FOSSA knows about.
 - [`fossa test`](./references/subcommands/test.md): View the results of the most recent scan of a project.

 #### Configuration